zeljkoobrenovic/grounded-architecture/_posts/2022-03-08-six-simple-rules.md

 <br>
 ## Rule 6: Reward Those Who Cooperate

 Lastly, the Six Simple Rules approach recommends that when you cannot create direct feedback loops embedded in people’s tasks, you need **management’s intervention to close the loop**.
-Managers must then use the familiar performance evaluation tool but in a very different way.
+Managers must then use the familiar performance evaluation tool but in a very different way to reward those who cooperate.

 ![](assets/images/arch/people-gac98109e9_1920.jpg)